smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 ### Launch the app

-By using this function, the HU is able to perform  BT automatic connection based on the `bluetoothDeviceAddress` which is notified when the app that requests audio (`requiresAudioSupport` is set to true) is launched.
+By using this function, the HU is able to perform  BT automatic connection based on the `deviceName` which is notified when the app that requests audio (`requiresAudioSupport` is set to true) is launched.
 It can also display a message that prompts BT connection to the user.

 Note: The HMI will be responsible for preventing app activation while the HMI is in the process of connecting to the mobile device's BT for an app that has `requiresAudioSupport=true`.
 For example, the HMI could show a loading icon for that app, or display an error message to the user upon activation.

 ## Potential downsides

-Due to the complexity of the flow, the developer must do the implementation carefully.
+- Due to the complexity of the flow, the developer must do the implementation carefully.
+- Device names may be duplicated and are not unique, so much care should be taken when operating them.
+ * It is recommended that users do not set the same device name.

 ## Impact on existing code